cjtessler/MATH3733-SP22/docs/Project-1.md

 - Run your program as `python cash.py`, and wait for a prompt for input.
 Type in `foo` and press enter.
 Your program should reject this input as invalid, as by re-prompting the user to type in another number.
 - Run your program as `python cash.py`, and wait for a prompt for input.
 Do not type anything, and press enter.
 Your program should reject this input as invalid, as by re-prompting the user to type in another number.

+**Make sure your program behaves as shown above.
+Your submission might be autograded locally.**

 ## Part 2: Saving

 It's time to buy a house!
 It is a big purchase so it might be some time before you can afford the down payment.
 Our goal in `savings.py` is to determine how long it will take you to save for a down payment.
-Write a program to calculate how many months it will take to save up enough money for a down payment. *
+Write a program to calculate how many months it will take to save up enough money for a down payment.*

 ### Specification